gerkone/racing_line_RL/README.md

 ```
 pip install -r requirements.txt
 ```
 Then install the 3D visualizer dependencies: openGL and ZeroMQ.
-You can find cppzmq from [here](https://github.com/zeromq/cppzmq).
+You can find cppzmq [here](https://github.com/zeromq/cppzmq).

 Run the continuous agent with
 ```